What is pulmonary embolism?

 What causes pulmonary embolism?

 A pulmonary embolism is usually caused by a blood clot.
 Not all blood clots cause harm.
 For example, blood clots are needed to stop the bleeding in a cut.
-However, blood clots can form inside blood vessels when they aren’t needed, as in deep vein thrombosis Deep Vein Thrombosis (DVT) Thrombosis is when a blood clot (called a thrombus) blocks a blood vessel.
-Deep vein thrombosis (DVT) is when a blood clot forms inside a large vein.
-Usually the vein is deep in your leg, but... read more .
+However, blood clots can form inside blood vessels when they aren’t needed, as in deep vein thrombosis Deep Vein Thrombosis (DVT) Deep vein thrombosis (DVT) is when a blood clot forms inside a large vein.
+Usually the vein is deep in your leg, but a clot may form in a vein in your pelvic area or your arm.
+A blood clot is... read more .
 Most often, these unnecessary blood clots form in big veins deep inside your legs.
 These clots can break off and travel to your lungs or your heart.

 Certain conditions increase your chance of having a pulmonary embolism including: